garyjfong/Kafka-Spark-Workshop/README.md

 **With the Consumer terminal window still open, open the project repo as a project in Pycharm:**

+Set the local interpreter to Python3.7

 Run the following command to properly install everything:
 ```
-pip install
+pip3 install -r requirements.txt
 ```

 Open the kafka_producer.py